alex-lt-kong/the-nitty-gritty/cpp/02_constructor/README.md

     * The implicit copy constructor could also be a trap.
 Say we have a raw pointer as a non-static member of a class, the implicit copy constructor could be added.
 But when we make a copy of the class, what will happen?
-    A copy of the pointer, not the memory on heap pointed by the pointer, will be provided, causing issues.
+    A copy of the pointer, not the memory on heap pointed by the pointer, i.e., a shallow copy, will be returned.
+If the original object owns the heap memory, if the original object goes out of scope, the copy object may refer to a memory address that is invalid.

 ## References